free-science-academy/organisation/README.md

 Welcome to the **Free Science Academy**!

+**OUR GOAL**: To emancipate global research from the hands of private industries by empowering researchers as catalysts of change.

 This repository contains all of our organisational tasks and files.
 For open discussions on our development, please see the [issue tracker](https://github.com/free-science-academy/organisation/issues).

 ## Table of Contents